TTYmath/BADMM-BVP/README.md

 Apart from Bregman ADMM, other algorithms for BVP and QBVP have also been implemented to comparison in numerical experiments.
 They are:

-## 'CCCP.m': Double-loop algorithm for BVP
+'CCCP.m': Double-loop algorithm for BVP

 Yuille, A. L. (2002).
 CCCP algorithms to minimize the Bethe and Kikuchi free energies: Convergent alternatives to belief propagation.
 Neural computation, 14(7), 1691-1722.

-## 'JBP.m': Jacobi Belief propagation for BVP
+'JBP.m': Jacobi Belief propagation for BVP, 'GSBP.m': Gauss-Seidel Belief propagation for BVP

 Pearl, J. (2014).
 Probabilistic reasoning in intelligent systems: networks of plausible inference.
 Elsevier.

-## 'GSBP.m': Gauss-Seidel Belief propagation for BVP

-Pearl, J. (2014).
-Probabilistic reasoning in intelligent systems: networks of plausible inference.
-Elsevier.

-## 'QT_JBP.m': Jacobi Belief propagation for QBVP

-Zhao, J., Bondesan, R., & Luk, W. (2024).
-Quantum Belief Propagation.

-## 'QT_GSBP.m': Gauss-Seidel Belief propagation for QBVP
+'QT_JBP.m': Jacobi Belief propagation for QBVP, 'QT_GSBP.m': Gauss-Seidel Belief propagation for QBVP

 Zhao, J., Bondesan, R., & Luk, W. (2024).
 Quantum Belief Propagation.